 Mina is extremely knowledgeable with technology and computers, somewhat of a techno-wiz.
 That, to me, is a true advantage to all.
 By using her techno knowledge for research, she is able to go to the heart of the matter and make the issue her issue.
 What a gift to this city and to neighborhoods, especially in West Nashville.

 Mina and I have grieved together as each of us lost pets, and rejoiced together with new pet additions to our family.
 Mina and her husband have a huge beautiful dog that they adopted as a puppy.
 Mina worked diligently to train that puppy as he grew into a very large dog; through her kind and loving training, she now controls him with the softest, kindest voice.

 I have been quite involved in neighborhood and citywide issues for years now.
 I can only say how blessed we are to have Mina willing and able to represent us in Council for District 23.
 In my opinion, she really must continue to be our Council Member.

 I am privileged to say who Mina is to me.
 She is a small powerhouse with all of the good traits, integrity and honesty to which we can all aspire.
 Mina is a true friend.
 Who do I know to call when I really need some help - Mina.
 I know she will be there for me, and she will be there for you too.

-My only regret about Mina running for Metro Council in District 23 is that I do not live in that district and cannot vote for Mina; but I fully support Mina and would urge each voter in District 23 to cast your vote for Mina.
+My only regret about Mina running for re-election for Metro Council in District 23 is that I do not live in that district and cannot vote for Mina; but I fully support Mina and would urge each voter in District 23 to cast your vote for Mina.

 Charlotte S. Cooper